Kinokkory/wiwinwlh/tutorial.md

 Data.Traversable.mapM :: (Monad m, Traversable t) => (a -> m b) -> t a -> m (t b)
 ```

-Unfortunately for historical reasons the names exported by foldable quite often conflict with ones defined in
+Unfortunately for historical reasons the names exported by Foldable quite often conflict with ones defined in
 the Prelude, either import them qualified or just disable the Prelude.
 The operations in the Foldable all
 specialize to the same behave the same as the ones Prelude for List types.